AlphaLunaFurry/fennec/doc/letters/declaration.md

 and neither are many of the tens of thousands of contacts in my rolodex, which is so huge, I had to get a very expensive Customer Management System to keep up with it.

-Of course, such financial success via individual merit would be an alien experience for YOU.
+Of course, such financial success via individual merit would be an alien concept to YOU.

-I don't need FOSS software, since I am so successful I can hire a thousand coders to build the microkernel you FAILED to create.
+I don't need FOSS software, since I am so successful I can hire a thousand coders to build the microkernel you FAILED to create (HURD).

 I don't need Linux, I don't need GNU utilities, I don't need firefox, I don't need LibreOffice, and I certainly don't need YOU.